aws-quickstart/cdk-eks-blueprints/docs/builders/windows-builder.md

 The `WindowsBuilder` allows you to get started with a builder class to configure with required setup as you prepare a blueprint for setting up EKS cluster with windows to run your windows workloads.

-## Supported Methods

-`WindowsBuilder` supports following methods for setting up windows on Amazon EKS:

-- `addGenericNodeGroup`: This method helps you prepare a blueprint by setting up a generic linux node group on EKS which is required as part of Windows on EKS setup
-- `addWindowsNodeGroup`: This method helps you prepare a blueprint by setting up a windows node group on EKS which is required to run windows workloads

 ## Input Parameters

 `WindowsOptions` which takes inputs to `WindowsBuilder` supports following parameters: